 The Roman Empire spread across Eupore, North Africa and the Middle East.

-It on the banks of the Tiber River, in the region of the Latium in Central Italy, that the first traces of Latin appears, in the city of Rome.
+It is on the banks of the Tiber River, in the region of the Latium in Central Italy, that the first traces of Latin appears, in the city of Rome.

 It was one of many local dialects spoken by the indigenous just like the Oscan, Umbrian or Samnite languages.